cavsi

 Each standard is incompatible with the other two.
 Also, the equipment that demodulates the signal must be formatted for that signal.

-Generally NTSC is used in North America, most of the countries in South America and Japan.
-PAL is the format for the UK and most European countries except France and parts of Eastern Europe which use SECAM.
-For example, a recording made in the France could not be played on an American VCR.
+Generally, NTSC is used in North America, most of the countries in South America, and Japan.
+PAL is the format for the UK and most European countries except France and parts of Eastern Europe that use SECAM.
+For example, a recording made in France could not be played on an American VCR.

 This table illustrates the differences between the video standards: